This page is about style - writing with style, citing with the New Zealand Law Style Guide.

 You'll also find information about EndNote for law, and legal abbreviations, and a special thesis-writing section for postgrads.

-For non-Law assignments citing legal sources, here are some examples from AUT, using APA 7th ed style.
+For non-Law assignments citing legal sources, here are some guides using APA 7th ed style.

 Citations are short-hand references to cases or statutes (or books, or articles).